|Updated January 15, 2015|

 About the Conference

-The Office of the Federal Coordinator for Meteorological Services and Supporting Research (OFCM) hosts an annual Interdepartmental Hurricane Conference (IHC) to provide a forum for the responsible Federal agencies, together with representatives from the academic research community, industry, and other user communities such as emergency management, to review the Nation's hurricane forecasting and warning program and to make recommendations on how to improve the program in the future.
-This year, in lieu of the traditional IHC, the OFCM will host a forum that is focused on tropical cyclone research.
-The goal is to educate attendees on the status and future plans of the Nation's hurricane forecasting and warning program, particularly as they relate to tropical cyclone research programs and priorities.
+The Office of the Federal Coordinator for Meteorological Services and Supporting Research (OFCM) hosts an annual forum for the responsible Federal agencies, together with representatives from the academic research community, industry, and other user communities such as emergency management, to review the Nation's hurricane forecasting and warning program and to make recommendations on how to improve the program in the future.
+In 2013, in lieu of the traditional Interdepartmental Hurricane Conference (IHC), the OFCM a forum—the Tropical Cyclone Research Forum (TCRF)—with the goal is to educate attendees on the status and future plans of the Nation's hurricane forecasting and warning program, particularly as they relate to tropical cyclone research programs and priorities.

 Forum Theme, Sessions, and Other Key Events